-Explore before applying Committing to an accelerated degree program is a big step and your child should either intern in the field he’s interested in or shadow someone working in that career to determine if this is the right area for him.
-He can find these opportunities on campus through Career Services or his academic department.
+Explore before applying Committing to an accelerated degree program is a big step and your child should either intern in the field they’re interested in or shadow someone working in that career to determine if this is the right area for them.
+They can find these opportunities on campus through Career Services or their academic department.

 If your student shows an interest in an accelerated degree program, a smart move is to research the requirements sooner rather than later.
 This can help smooth the transition into the advanced degree part of the program.

 Degrees don’t have to be in the same area Often a student can pursue an undergraduate degree in any field and in senior year begin working toward an MBA (master’s of business administration).

 This can also hold true for those seeking their master’s degree to gain their teaching certification.
 They can major in history, Spanish, chemistry, etc. and earn their graduate degree in adolescent education in that specific subject.

 An undergrad who wants to become a physical therapist can major in biology, exercise science, athletic training, health science, rehabilitation science or something similar, depending upon what the college offers.

 Students can also work on two degrees in similar fields, like economics and business administration, or communications and corporate administration.

 The basics of these programs You may be wondering how a student can acquire two degrees in less time and still meet the course and credit requirements for both the undergraduate and graduate degrees.
 Essentially, a student takes a specific number of graduate level courses during senior year, which count toward the remaining credits of their bachelor’s degree, possibly as recommended undergraduate electives if they are in a different major.